bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 ## Representing and Peacocking!
 A super quick introduction for networking opportunities, chance to show off your favourite Bitcoin thing, and to see which areas of bitcoin the room needs to hear about again!

-### Handle and Tribe
-Quick once round the room and share only these 2 pieces of data(optional)
-- 1. What is your Name or Handle?
-- 2. Who are you Representing?
-What team or region are you representing?

-(What part of a city, country or community do you consider yourself to be one of?)

-### What bitcoin thing did you bring?
-Now everyone has spoken(or not) let's delve a little deeper, once round the room again to show off your bitcoin merch or thing and discover knowledge gaps and education requirements
-- 1. What is your Name or Handle?
-- 2. What awesome Bitcoin merch are you showing off and does it have a story behind it?
-- 3. What 1 thing about Bitcoin is puzzling you or fascinating you at the moment?

 ## BTC<>Fiat Gateways and Bank Reports
 Which banks or exchanges do you have direct experience of and which services have you used successfully or know not to be working since last meetup